DC Happy Hour with Clean Creatives

 permalink, rss, atom

-Budget Request for the U.S. Department of the Interior for Fiscal Year 2025
+President’s Budget Request for the U.S. Forest Service for Fiscal Year 2025

-The purpose of the hearing is to examine the President’s budget request for the U.S. Department of the Interior for Fiscal Year 2025.
+The purpose of this hearing is to examine the President’s budget request for the U.S. Forest Service for Fiscal Year 2025.
+The budget request is $8.9 billion; $6.5 billion for base programs and $2.39 billion for the wildfire suppression cap adjustment in the Wildfire Suppression Operations Reserve Fund.

 • Senate Energy and Natural Resources Committee 366 Dirksen